convince-project/model2code/docs/source/index.rst

 CONVINCE model2code Documentation
 ==================================
-This is the documentation for the CONVINCE model2code tool.
-The tool is developed as part of the CONVINCE project.
-The tool is used mainly to generate skill level code starting from an SCXML model.
+The tool is developed as part of the CONVINCE project and is used mainly to generate skill level code starting from an SCXML model.
 The inputs of the program are:
 - an SCXML model that describes the behavior of the skill,
 - an XML file that describes the full model of the program, which includes the behavior tree, the skills and the components used in the system,